Legacy AxCrypt 1.x

 The design of AxCrypt 1.x does not allow several resident processes in one session, but it does support and is aware of terminal server scenarios, so these issues do not apply then.
 The basic problem is that whoever uses AxCrypt first, be it a service or an interactive user on the server, will cause the resident process to be loaded and run with that users permissions and identity.
 If a subsequent use of AxCrypt is made in the same session from a different user, this will not work.

 So, the simple rule is that if you're using AxCrypt 1.x in a server called from a service, you can't also use it interactively.
 The easiest way to achieve this is to not install the Windows Explorer right-click integration during setup.
-You can also remove this component later by using the 'Change' option in the Programs and Features applet.
+You can also remove this component later by using the "Change" option in the Programs and Features applet.

-If you still need to use AxCrypt 1.x interactively during testing, I suggest primarly to use the AxCrypt2Go program which is found in the installation directory of AxCrypt 1.x.
+If you still need to use AxCrypt 1.x interactively during testing, I suggest primarily to use the AxCrypt2Go program which is found in the installation directory of AxCrypt 1.x.
 As an alternative, if you're careful, you can use Task Manager to kill the resident AxCrypt 1.x.exe process whenever you need a clean start.

 Command Line